mmswflow-upb/E-Hotel/README.md

 ## UML Diagrams & Documentation

-All UML models are in the `/docs` folder, including `.mdj` (StarUML) and exported PNG/SVG formats for easy reference.
+All UML models are in the `SDM-Project.pdf` file, including (StarUML/PlantUML) as exported PNG/SVG formats for easy reference.

 ---